 However, these NS VIRM trains are also used for other Intercity services, on routes they share with the single deck ICM trains.

-On some of those other routes (particularly those to/from Den Haag Centraal and Rotterdam Centraal) multiple NS VIRM trains can be joined together for part of the journey.
+On some routes multiple NS VIRM trains serving different destination can be joined together for part of the journey.

-The trains are then separated (most commonly at Utrecht, Amersfoort or Zwolle), so check on the info screens in each coach, to confirm that you are travelling in the part of the train that is heading to your final destination.
+The trains are then separated at a station call, so check on the info screens in each coach, to confirm that you are travelling in the part of the train that is heading to your final destination.

 Seat reservations are NOT available on these trains, seats cannot be reserved, seats may not be available in all coaches on the busiest trains.